Frequently Asked Questions

 How does the apprenticeship work?

 You'll be enrolled on a Level 3 Operational Firefighter Apprenticeship as part of your training.
-The course is formulated to develop the knowledge, skills and behaviours required from an operational firefighter.
+The course is formulated to develop the knowledge, skills and behaviours required for an operational firefighter.

 How long is the training course?